 Directions

-10 River Terrace at the corner of Murray Street in Lower Manhattan's Battery Park City.
+The new Poets House is located at 10 River Terrace at the corner of Murray Street in Lower Manhattan's Battery Park City.

 Take the 1, 2, 3, A or C subway to Chambers Street.
 Walk west on Chambers Street (past West Street) all the way to River Terrace.
 Turn left and walk two blocks south to 10 River Terrace at Murray Street.
 The M22 bus runs along Chambers between North End Ave and the Lower East Side.
 The M20 bus travels from the Upper West Side and the southern tip of Battery Park City to North End Ave.
 The Downtown Connection, a free Lower Manhattan shuttle bus, travels to North End Ave from South Street Seaport and from Broadway along Murray Street; for more information, visit: www.downtownny.com